thedynamiclinker/sudocode/bin/whoami.md

 1: No.

 0: Would your parents say "Ever since 1 was little, all 1 ever loved was machines of every kind.
 The washing machine.
 The toaster.
-Tractors, bulldozers, every kind of machine big or small."
+Tractors, bulldozers, every kind of machine big or sma---"

 1: No.